airsonic/airsonic.github.io/download.md

 ### Terms of use

-This program is distributed in the hope that it will be useful, but **without and warranty**; without even the implied warranty of **merchantability** or **fitness for a particular purpose**.
+This program is distributed in the hope that it will be useful, but **without and warranty**; without even the implied warranty of **merchant ability** or **fitness for a particular purpose**.
 See the [GNU General Public License](http://www.gnu.org/copyleft/gpl.html) for more details.